kotfu/hail/README.md

 > "Every program attempts to expand until it can read mail.
 Those
 > programs which cannot so expand are replaced by ones which can."

-For all you kids out there who have never heard of Jamie Zawinski, he worked at [Mosiac Communications Corporation](http://home.mcom.com/) and wrote the unix version of [Netscape](http://home.mcom.com/archives/) (which later became [Netscape Navigator](http://browser.netscape.com/releases) and which is now [Mozilla Firefox](http://www.mozilla.com/firefox)) back when Windows was still a 16 bit OS.
+For all you kids out there who have never heard of Jamie Zawinski, he worked at [Mosiac Communications Corporation](http://home.mcom.com/)  back when Windows was still a 16 bit OS.
+He wrote the unix version of [Netscape](http://home.mcom.com/archives/) (which later became [Netscape Navigator](http://browser.netscape.com/releases) and which is now [Mozilla Firefox](http://www.mozilla.com/firefox)).
 And yes, he was the guy who wrote the first version of Netscape Mail and News.

 Download and Install
 --------------------

-You need python, I know it works in 2.6, but haven't tried it in 3.x yet.
+You need 2.7+ or 3+.
 Rename `hail.py` to `hail`, make it executable, and put it in your path.

 To run it on Windows, you may need to do some tweaking.